hardikvala/alkali-csd-projects/README.md

 ## Repository structure

-The diagram below presents the simplified structure of this repository along with its submodules.
+The diagram below presents the simplified structure of this repository along with its submodules and subdirectory.
 ```
 .
 ├── alkali-csd-hw (submodule)